vinayv-456/react-cascading-menu/README.md

 **Cascading Menu** is a multi-selectable cascading menu component for React.
 It enhances user experience and navigation efficiency with the following features:

 ## Features
+1. Layout Mode/Orientation
-1. Visual Hierarchy and Context Clarity
+2. Visual Hierarchy and Context Clarity
-2. Tag-Based Navigation and Deletion
+3. Tag-Based Navigation and Deletion
-3. Interactive Selection and Deletion
+4. Interactive Selection and Deletion
-4. Search Capability
+5. Search Capability
-5. Multi/Single-Select Flexibility at Each Level
+6. Multi/Single-Select Flexibility at Each Level
-6. Maintains Selection Order
+7. Maintains Selection Order
-7. Theme Customization Options
+8. Theme Customization Options

 - **Navigation Efficiency**: Searching and selecting options in traditional dependent dropdowns is difficult and time-consuming as the user needs to navigate through multiple dropdowns.
 Cascading Menu provides easy access to options through interactive selection or global search, making selection faster and more efficient.
 - **Enhanced User Experience**: Understanding relationships between options in dependent dropdowns can be challenging.
 Cascading Menu provides a clear visual representation of the option hierarchy.